RaduLucianR/blog/README.md

 # My blog
-Made with Hugo and the BearBlog theme.
+Made with Hugo and the BearBlog theme :D